 - Emmenagogue.
 They produce an increased blood flow towards the genitalia; thus, these berries are recommended to treat painful or scant menstruation.

 - Revulsive.
-When externally applied with a massage, juniper ESSENCE in alcoholic solution eases rheumatic and arthrosis aches.
+When externally applied with a massage, juniper ESSENCE in an alcoholic solution eases rheumatic and arthrosis aches.

 The tea can be used as a good douche for vaginal infections.
 It can aid in treating prostate disorders, asthma, and fluid retention.
 The herb can also treat nephritis, lumbago, hay fever, bed-wetting, arthritis, allergies, bladder diseases, cystitis, and diabetes.

 Externally, the oil derived from berries can easily penetrate the skin and is excellent for bone and joint ailments.
 The boiled berries can be used as a disinfectant and sprayed within rooms where sick people have been.
-In the past, nurses and caregivers of seriously ill patients were told to chew a few berries to shield them from the pathogenic elements which can be inhaled.
+In the past, nurses and caregivers of seriously ill patients were told to chew a few berries to shield them from the pathogenic elements that can be inhaled.

-Juniper berries are among the most widely used herbal diuretic.
+Juniper berries are among the most widely used herbal diuretics.
 In Germany, it is approved as a tea to remedy stomach conditions and stimulate the appetite.
 Science confirms its anti-inflammatory and spasm-reducing properties, which some believe lend to its diuretic activity.
 The fruits eaten raw or made into tea served as folk remedies for bronchitis, colds, colic, antiseptics for intestinal infections, carminatives for flatulence, and urinary antiseptics for cystitis.
 In external applications, it was used for snakebites, arthritis, rheumatism, aches, cancer, and sores.

 How to use Juniper